Agent Catalog Concepts¶

 Again, all logs your agent system generates are bound to the Git SHA generated by

-, thus you can easily see the changes you've made usinggit diff [GIT_SHA_IN_LOGS]
+git commit, thus you can easily see the changes you've made usinggit diff [GIT_SHA_IN_LOGS].

 Assessing Agent Quality¶